bsmith89/longev-mgen/doc/NOTES.md

         -   In both OTU-1 _and_ M11 Opf01517 is found in the same PUL as
             Opf01942!  (and Opf01276 is in that same PUL in OTU-1)
         -   _However_: Opf01517 is apparently cytoplasmic in OTU-7 soooo...
+-   OTU-7 really does have just one PUL with extracellular alpha-1-4 activity.
+    -   And it doesn't even have any GH13 domains.
+    -   Is it still able to consume starch, or is it relegated to scavenging malto-oligos?
+    -   It _does_ have periplasmic GH13 activity (shared functionality with OTU-1), so these could be acting on longer poly-alpha-1,4-glucans
+    -   TODO: Consider including OTU-2 in this analysis, since it is less abundant with ACA.
+Does it only have GH13/31 rather than GH97?

 -   TODO: SecretomeP v2.0 ??